 General Eligibility for Master Degree Studies

 Eligibility to apply to a UAS Master’s degree programme is conferred by an appropriate UAS Bachelor’s degree or another appropriate higher education degree and at least three years of subsequent work experience in a relevant field.
 A relevant field is considered to include both the field being applied to and the field of the previous higher education degree.

 Each university of applied sciences determines the basic educational requirements separately for each programme choice.

 Universities of applied sciences also accept work experience obtained after completion of a post-secondary or higher vocational level diploma (in any field of education) but prior to taking the higher education degree.
-At Novia UAS this is only applied in cases where the post-secondary or higher vocational level diploma has been completed in Finland.
+This only applied in cases where the post-secondary or higher vocational level diploma has been completed in Finland.
 At least three years of work experience obtained in a relevant field is also required in such cases.

 Entrepreneurship will be accepted as work experience if an applicant can produce a certificate attesting that he or she is or has been covered under the statutory Finnish YEL or MYEL pension scheme (YEL = statutory pension scheme for entrepreneurs; MYEL = statutory pension scheme for farmers, forest estate owners, fishers and reindeer herders and their family members).
 Entrepreneurship outside Finland will be substantiated with equivalent official documents.

 Work experience will be indicated in full months.
 Applicants should convert part-time work into full-time equivalents such that 150 hours or 20 working days lasting at least 7 hours per day correspond to one month of work.
 Work experience does not have to be continuous or obtained working for the same employer.
 The amount of work experience points awarded for parallel employment relationships may only equate to the amount awarded for full-time employment.